Patients' rights: Recognized patients' rights

+Morocco

+Morocco has expressed its interest in recognizing the right to health for the entire population, a right rooted in the Islamic religion.

 United Kingdom

 In the UK, the Patient's Charter was introduced and revised in the 1990s.
 It was replaced by the NHS Constitution for England in 2013.

 United States

 In the United States there have been a number of attempts to enshrine a patient's bill of rights in law, including a bill rejected by Congress in 2001.